a2life/shogi-board/readme.md

     まで5手で先手の勝ち`
     }]

-Inside the program, the second object, which main part is a kifu file literal, will be 'pre-processed" to create object literals comparable to the first object.
+Inside the program, the second object, which main part is a kifu file literal, will be 'pre-processed' to create object literals comparable to the first object.
 In the project 8 years ago, this 'pre-processing' was done in the PHP server side script.
 In this implementation, 'pre-processing' is done on the client side JavaScript (in your browser)

 parameters--